Healthy Homes Assessment Heretaunga

 Home Assessments Heretaunga for Rental Properties

-There are many things to check during the house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standards.
-The most common are:
+There are many things to check in an home review to determine if your rental property meets all the basic requirements of Healthy Homes Standards.
+There are a few examples:

-The consequences of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently getting on the wrong side of a tenancy services ruling can be extremely costly for property owners and landlords.
-For professional advice get in touch today and book your rental property house evaluation.
+The repercussions of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently falling on the wrong side of the ruling on tenancy solutions ruling could be significant for landlords and property managers.
+For specialist guidance, contact us today to schedule your rental properties home evaluation.

 home assessments for rental properties